ritz96-art/breast_cancer_detection/README.md

 ## Breast_Cancer_Detection
-This repository contains a machine learning framework that detects the presence of breast cancer in a person using classification learning algorithms like **K nearest neighbors** and **Support Vector Machine**.
+This repository contains a machine learning project that detects the presence of breast cancer in a person using classification learning algorithms like **K nearest neighbors** and **Support Vector Machine**.
 This is a beginner level machine learning project, anyone having enough understanding about the classification algorithms(KNN,SVM) can learn how the python implementations work using jupyter notebook application locally or online.
 ### Running Locally
 1. Install jupyterlab and then notebook